seregazhuk/seregazhuk.github.io_old/_posts/2017-06-22-reactphp-chat-server.md

 Continue reading with a [chat client on sockets]({% post_url 2017-06-24-reactphp-chat-client %}).
 <hr>
-You can find s source code of this server on [GitHub](https://github.com/seregazhuk/reactphp-blog-series/blob/master/socket/server.php).
+You can find source code of this server on [GitHub](https://github.com/seregazhuk/reactphp-blog-series/blob/master/socket/server.php).

 <strong>Other ReactPHP articles:</strong>